Orchard Announces Publication by San Raffaele-Telethon Institute for Gene Therapy of OTL-300 Clinical Data for the Treatment of Transfusion-Dependent Beta-Thalassemia in Nature Medicine

 Publication Highlights Encouraging Evidence of OTL-300’s Safety and Efficacy in Transfusion-Dependent Beta-Thalassemia Patients

-BOSTON, Mass. and LONDON, UK, January 22, 2019 / B3C newswire / -- Orchard Therapeutics (NASDAQ: ORTX), a leading commercial-stage biopharmaceutical company dedicated to transforming the lives of patients with serious and life-threatening rare diseases through innovative gene therapies, today announced that the San Raffaele-Telethon Institute for Gene Therapy (SR-Tiget) has published encouraging results from a clinical trial of OTL-300, an autologous ex vivo lentiviral gene therapy program being studied in individuals with transfusion-dependent beta-thalassemia.
+BOSTON and LONDON, Jan.
+22, 2019 (GLOBE NEWSWIRE) -- Orchard Therapeutics (NASDAQ: ORTX), a leading commercial-stage biopharmaceutical company dedicated to transforming the lives of patients with serious and life-threatening rare diseases through innovative gene therapies, today announced that the San Raffaele-Telethon Institute for Gene Therapy (SR-Tiget) has published encouraging results from a clinical trial of OTL-300, an autologous ex vivo lentiviral gene therapy program being studied in individuals with transfusion-dependent beta-thalassemia.
 The paper, published in Nature Medicine, provides an interim analysis of long-term efficacy outcomes in seven of the nine treated patients with more than one year of follow up from this ongoing trial.

 The clinical trial conducted at SR-Tiget in Milan is led by Giuliana Ferrari, professor at The Vita-Salute San Raffaele University and made possible by the strategic alliance between San Raffaele Hospital, Telethon Foundation and Orchard Therapeutics, following the transfer of GSK’s gene therapy portfolio to Orchard in April 2018.
 The publication of the trial results was the result of the collaboration between basic researchers and clinicians, and in partnership with the Pediatric Immunohematology Unit headed by Alessandro Aiuti, the Hematology and Hematopoietic Stem Cell Transplantation Unit headed by Fabio Ciceri, and the Rare Diseases Centre at the Policlinico Hospital headed by Maria Domenica Cappellini.
 The trial, with the clinical coordination of doctor Sarah Marktel of SR-Tiget, has involved other Italian centers specializing in thalassemia and the cooperation of patient organizations.